64kramsystem/json_on_rails/README.md

 user.extras.fetch("uses") # => ["mysql", "json"]
 ```

-Don't forget that JSON doesn't support symbols, therefore, they can be saved, but are accessed/loaded as strings.
+Don't forget that JSON doesn't support symbols, therefore, they can be set, but are accessed/loaded as strings.

 Users are encouraged to have a look at the test suite ([here](spec/json_on_rails/json_attributes_spec.rb) and [here](spec/json_on_rails/arel_methods_spec.rb)) for an exhaustive view of the functionality.